AhamefulaChibundu/Mini-Project-HTML/README.md

 #HTML

 A portfolio made with just HTML.
+This shows the ability to structure a webpage using semantic HTML elements.